ZPetricusic/LummaExtractor/README.md

 # Credits

 As mentioned before, the logic was partially borrowed from [@RussianPanda95](https://github.com/RussianPanda95) ([Twitter/X @RussianPanda9xx](https://x.com/russianpanda9xx)), huge thanks goes to her and her research.

+# Blog post

+The related blogpost is available on Medium: [‘CAPTCHA me if you can’ — unmasking LummaC2, one curtain at a time](https://kerberpoasting.medium.com/captcha-me-if-you-can-unmasking-lummac2-one-curtain-at-a-time-6a3e1deaaf40)